 Often associated with the name of a civilization, a country, a region or sometimes even the terroir of origin, the cuisines of the world are mainly influenced by locally available ingredients and by trade, but religious dietary rules such as kashrut, halal or Buddhist vegetarianism, can also exert a strong influence on these practices.

 These world cuisines are more and more often included on the representative list of intangible cultural heritage (PCI) of humanity byUNESCO.
-For example, since 2010, the gastronomic meal of the French, Mexican cuisine, Japanese cuisine, the Mediterranean diet (Crête, Cyprus, Tunisia, Croatia, Spain, Greece, Italy, Morocco, Portugal), or even gingerbread in northern Croatia and Turkish coffee are registered in the list of PCI as culinary traditions representing the history, originality and identity of the gastronomic cultures of different countries of the Earth.
+For example, since 2010, the gourmet meal of the French, Mexican cuisine, Japanese cuisine, the Mediterranean diet (Crete, Cyprus, Tunisia, Croatia, Spain, Greece, Italy, Morocco, Portugal), or even gingerbread in Northern Croatia and Turkish coffee, Neapolitan pizza are registered in the list of PCI as culinary traditions representing the history, originality and identity of the gastronomic cultures of different countries of the Earth.

 Gastronomy in Europe

 Cuisine and specialties of Nord-Pas-de-Calais

 Costa Rican cuisine